dinosauria123/makepdf/README.md

 Licence for makepdfgui.py is CC.

-Other files are original source code licenses.
+Other files follow original source code licenses.

 2020.1.6 ENDO Michiaki